🇺🇸 Federal Income Tax Calculator

 Federal income tax brackets

-The federal tax brackets are different every year as IRS adjusts it for inflation.
+The federal tax brackets differ every year as IRS adjusts them for inflation.
 For the latest on federal income tax brackets, refer to Tax Foundation.

-Regards to state income tax brackets, it varies from state to state.
-Some states have the same rate for years and some adjust their brackets every year.
+Regards to state income tax brackets it varies from state to state.
+Some states have had the same rate for years, and some adjust their brackets every year.

 Tax year | Filing status | Taxable income | Rate |